moabdi/AdvancedJEEApplication/README.md

 AdvancedJEEApplication is an jee architecture application based on the latest technology back-end and front-end

 ## Back-end
-For back end part, we use the folowing technologie:

 1. Spring boot
 2. Hibernate - JPA